Jenishkubavat/Jenishkubavat/README.md

 - 👯 I’m proud student at  the Maharaja Sayajirao University of Baroda
 - 🥅 2022 Goals: Learn more about web3
 - ⚡ Fun fact: I love to read books in my free time
-- 😻 Check out the new project i created: [saSmart Brain](https://smartbraindemo.herokuapp.com/)
+- 😻 Check out the new project i created: [Smart Brain](https://smartbraindemo.herokuapp.com/)
 <br>

 ### Languages and Tools: